Due: Tuesday, April 21 at 5:00 pm

 The clock operates as a countdown clock.
 The display unit shows the time remaining expressed in minutes and seconds with leading zeros, e.g. "1234" is 12 minutes and 34 seconds and "0205" is 2 minutes and 5 seconds.

-The default duration is 67 seconds (1 minute and 7 seconds = 107).
-You can run the clock using a different duration via an optional make argument.
-The command make run DURATION=20 will build and run the clock using a duration of 20 seconds.
+The default duration is 67 seconds (six-seven = 1 minute and 7 seconds = 107).
+You can run using a different duration via an optional make argument.
+The command make run DURATION=20 will run the clock using a duration of 20 seconds.
 (For the curious: review Makefile and clock.c to see how we implemented this mechanism!)
 Your clock should work for any duration up to 5999 (5999 seconds is 99 minutes and 59 seconds).

-When the user clicks the button, start the countdown.
-Continually refresh the display to show the count of minutes and seconds remaining.
+The clock starts in a paused state, waiting for the user to click the button which starts the countdown.
+The display is continually refreshed to show the count of minutes and seconds remaining.
 Confirm that the timer is calibrated correctly by observing that the clock is counting down at the right rate according to your watch or computer.

-When the count reaches zero, announce the end of the countdown by blinking the display on and off (or apply your own creative touch to display a message or pattern).
+When the count reaches zero, announce the end by blinking the display on and off (or apply your own creative touch to display a message or pattern).

 This video shows countdown clock of 10-second duration:

 Mission accomplished!
-You have wired up a complex breadboard circuit, written two reusable library modules and a clock application, as well as developing an effective methodology for testing.
-Be sure to show off your spiffy new clock to your followers (but not to the TSA next time you pass through airport security…).
+You have wired up a complex breadboard circuit, written two reusable library modules and a clock application, as well as practiced an effective methodology for testing.
+Be sure to show off your spiffy new clock to your followers (but not to the TSA next time you pass through airport securityโฆ).

 Troubleshooting